 Ktor makes an automatic redirect to the authorization page for a specific provider and passes the necessary parameters:

-a grant type used to get an access token (Authorization Code in our case);
+A grant type used to get an access token (Authorization Code).

 The authorization page shows a consent screen with the level of permissions required for a Ktor application.
 These permissions depend on the specified scopes, as configured in Step 2: Configure the OAuth provider.

-If a user approves the requested permissions, the authorization server redirects back to a redirect URL and sends the authorization code.
+If a user approves the requested permissions, the authorization server redirects back to the designated redirect URL and sends the authorization code.

-Ktor makes one more automatic request to the specified access token URL and passes the following parameters:
+Ktor makes one more automatic request to the specified access token URL, including the following parameters:

-A client can now use a token to make a request to the required service of the selected provider.
+The client can then use this token to make a request to the required service of the selected provider.
 In most cases, a token will be sent in the

 Authorizationheader using the

-A service validates a token, uses its scope for authorization, and returns the requested data.
+The service validates the token, uses its scope for authorization, and returns the requested data.

 To install the